 Personally I don’t think so.

-To achieve an enjoyable life both before and during retirement requires quite a change of direction.
+In order to achieve an enjoyable life both before and during retirement requires quite a change of direction.
 We must change our ideas and assumptions in this area.

 When work is like a hobby there is no need to retire.
 Work becomes something we want to do, not have to do.
-At that point we will have to find reasons not to do it, not reasons to do it.
-This then becomes a conscious choice, and not an unconscious reaction to something undesirable.
+At that point, we will have to find reasons not to do it, not reasons to do it.
+This then becomes a conscious choice and not an unconscious reaction to something undesirable.

 Regardless of where a person may be in their life right now, creating an Un-Retired Lifestyle is just a process with a series of logical steps.

 It’s silly to give up most of our life doing stuff we are not truly passionate about, in order to later retire.
-Also dependent on one’s financial situation, unless we have enough saved up, we will be living om 25% of what we are used to.
+Also dependent on one’s financial situation, unless we have enough saved up, we will be living on 25% of what we are used to.
 This will require cutting back in a few areas in order to make ends meet.
 And finally, most of us are hard workers, which means that shortly after we retire we will be Bored Stiff!!